sindeedindeed/epi-vaccination/README.md

-Here's a **README** file template for your GitHub repository based on your project setup:

----

 # EPI Vaccination Management System

 This project is a part of the **Database Management Systems (DBMS) course**.
 The **EPI Vaccination Management System** is a web application designed to streamline vaccine administration and record-keeping.
 It provides secure access for doctors, nurses, patients, and administrators.